emit-rs/emit/README.md

 **What about the `log` crate?**

-The `log!()` macros are obviously the best way to capture diagnostic events in Rust as it stands.
+The `log!()` macros are the established way to capture diagnostic events in Rust today.
 However, `log` destructively renders events into text:

 ```rust
 info!("Hello, {}!", env::var("USERNAME").unwrap());